cmendible/cmendible.github.io/content/posts/2026/2026-07-29-azqr-alternative-vm-sku.md

 }
 ```

-For the GPU-enabled `Standard_NC6s_v3`, the algorithm correctly prioritizes GPU count as a key criterion, surfacing other single-GPU SKUs rather than general-purpose VMs.
+For the GPU-enabled `Standard_NC6s_v3`, the algorithm now correctly prioritizes the **GPU workload class** (NC = compute) as a key criterion, surfacing same-class NC candidates ahead of NV (visualization) or ND (distributed) SKUs.
+Within the same class, GPU count and vCPU/memory ratios break ties.

 ## Practical Use Cases